I-TECH-UW/OpenELIS-Global-2/docs/install.md

 9. Require a password on login
 10. Create a 1GB partition mounted at /web
 11. Select OpenSSH server during install *if running server version*

-a    .this will allow you to ssh into this computer allowing copy/paste for Windows users through Putty, or connections via terminal on Mac and from the shell in LINUX
+	* this will allow you to ssh into this computer allowing copy/paste for Windows users through Putty, or connections via terminal on Mac and from the shell in LINUX

 13. Finalize the ubuntu install